lucesprabens/lucesprabens.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-I'm a third year PhD student in the Dyson School of Applied Economics and Management at Cornell University.
+I'm a PhD student in the Dyson School of Applied Economics and Management at Cornell University.

 My primary research interests are in environmental and urban economics, focusing on adaptation to climate change.